collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### General Branch Process

-The process for working with branches is very similar, regardless of which collaborative development model you are using.
+The process for working with branches is very similar for anyone, regardless of which collaborative development model (organizational repo or forked repo) you are using.
 Parts of this process can also be used during code review.

 * If you do not have read/write access to the repo you want to contribute to, fork the repo
 * Clone or download the organizational or forked repo (whatever your origin is, which I'll explain in a minute)
-* Change directory
-* Verify which branch you are checked out on
-* Create and switch to a branch (note how local files switch to the files of the branch you switch to)
-* Make your change to the files
-* Add, commit, create a message

 * Push branch to organizational or forked repo (whatever your origin is)
-* Submit pull request

 <!--
-# Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

 Switch perspective
 * URL of the repo you have read/write access to
-* Fork an organizational/user account repo, perhaps clone locally
-* Go to the fork, which will be in your user account, perhaps clone locally
-* Go directly into the forked branch you are contributing to

 Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.